 - Master’s degree in nursing from an accredited college or university

 - GPA of 3.0 or above

 - Applicants with international education are required to have their earned credits evaluated by NACES to be comparable to United States standards.

 - Copy of currently registered and unencumbered RN License

 Frequently Asked Questions

-Mercy College has partnered with Suburban Hospital Alliance member hospitals, New York State Nurses Association (NYSNA) and 119 Local Heath Care Workers to bring affiliates discounted tuition rates of 15% at Mercy College.
+Mercy University has partnered with Suburban Hospital Alliance member hospitals, New York State Nurses Association (NYSNA) and 119 Local Heath Care Workers to bring affiliates discounted tuition rates of 15% at Mercy University.

-Students are able to apply with the Mercy College Graduate Application.
+Students are able to apply with the Mercy University Graduate Application.

 Program Details & Curriculum

 NURS 504 - Bio & Emp (3 credits)